KnowEnG/Gene_Prioritization_Pipeline/data/README.md

 This pipeline is designed for speed and data conditioning is required before calling pipeline functoins.
 Some of the special data requirements are listed here.

-* Binary T test data requires at least two zeros and two one for each row.
+* Binary T test data requires at least two zeros AND two ones for each row.